kormixensnik34/notes/README.md

 Translation:
 In today's context of programming, the wisdom lies in embracing simplicity as the highest form of sophistication.
 When coding, aim to create clear, straightforward solutions rather than complex ones.
 Bear in mind that code is primarily read by others, often multiple times over its lifetime, so legibility matters.
 Consider the long-term implications such as ease of maintenance and potential growth.
 Continuously enhance your skills, use version control systems religiously, write automated tests, and consistently refactor your code to maintain a clean and efficient codebase.

+# 2024-02-09
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves a problem efficiently without unnecessary complexity.
+Strive to minimize redundancy, use abstraction judiciously, and remember that clarity today can save hours of debugging tomorrow."

+"The best programs are those that are easily understood, not just by machines but also by fellow humans.
+Continuously refactor your code, aiming for elegance and simplicity.
+Always keep in mind that you're not just writing code for the present, but also for future developers who will inherit it.
+And lastly, embrace the power of testing as an integral part of achieving robust simplicity in your software projects."